Sonic the Hedgehog 3

 An unknown object that appears to spawn slope collision when placed.

 A glowing block that can be placed in either Act of IceCap Zone via debug mode.
 Jumping on it destroys it like the ice blocks.
 Also unused in Sonic 3 & Knuckles.

 A set of spikes for Competition Mode.
 Spikes do not appear in any of the five courses, but they can be placed with debug mode.

-A kind of cannon-like object with undefined graphics, with object ID 1A.
+A kind of spinning platform-like object with undefined graphics, with object ID 1A.
 When touched, it locks the player to the center of the object; the faster the player runs, the further they're thrown after exiting it.
-It may also have been created for Launch Base Zone.
+However, this behavior is likely an unintended side effect of a bug in the object's code.
+If the bug is fixed, it behaves more logically like a standard rotational obstacle.
+The rotation of the object can be manipulated using the second controller.
+It was labeled as rollita in Sonic & Knuckles Collection's symbol data.
+This object may also have been created for Launch Base Zone.

 A curious object that damages the player if hit from above, but swings from side to side if hit from below.
 Its graphics have not been found, and its animation resembles something turning.
 Identified as Object 1C.
 It may also have been created for Launch Base Zone.

 A normal platform with a grabbable bottom.
-Its graphics seem to fit Launch Base Zone the best.
+The bottom portion of the graphics are corrupted, but it seems to fit Launch Base Zone the best.
 Its ID is 1D.

 Leftover Lava Damage Object